2018 NHL Global Series

 Boston Bruins vs. Phoenix Coyotes - O2 Arena, Prague, Czech Republic

-Goalie Tim Thomas led the Bruins to a convincing 3-0 win, evening the 2-game series at a win a piece.
-Milan Lucic , Nathan Horton and rookie Tyler Seguin each scored for the Bruins on the way to the team earning its first two points of the season.
+Goalie Tim Thomas led the Bruins to a convincing 3-0 win, evening the two-game series at a win a piece.
+Lucic, Horton and rookie Tyler Seguin each scored for the Bruins.

 Boston Bruins, Phoenix Coyotes, San Jose Sharks, Columbus Blue Jackets, Carolina Hurricanes, Minnesota Wild